expln/metamath-lamp/docs/guide.md

 > `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
 > and press "Unify".
 > A new dialogue will display titled "Proving bottom-up".
+> This will enable up to search for a solution backwards from our
+> currently-selected statement to other statements that will help us prove
+> the selected statement.
 > These dialogue options control how metamath-lamp will search for a proof
 > of this statement.
 For now, we'll just accept the defaults and press the
 > "Prove" button at the bottom of the dialogue.